Professor Callum Firth

 I’m also a Senior Fellow of the Higher Education Academy with teaching expertise in physical geography, environmental change and environmental hazards.
 I have also developed a number of courses in Geography and Environmental Sciences.

-As the Dean of the Faculty of Social and Applied Sciences, I am responsible for the achievement of the Strategic Plan’s objectives within my faculty, which includes the Business School and the schools of Human and Life Sciences, Law, Criminal Justice and Computing, and Psychology, Politics and Sociology.
+As the Dean of the Faculty of Science, Engineering and Social Sciences, I am responsible for the achievement of the Strategic Plan’s objectives within my faculty, which includes the Business School and the schools of Human and Life Sciences, Law, Criminal Justice and Computing, and Psychology, Politics and Sociology.

-I am also the SMT lead for the Broadstairs campus, sustainability and the Aurora Leadership Programme.
+I am also the SMT lead for sustainability and the Aurora Leadership Programme.

 What are your current priorities?